sinbei/RaspPiStatusReport/README.md

 -Ruby(1.9.3)

-* I've checked this script only in 1.9.3, but it may work in 1.8.7
+* I've checked this script only in 2.0.0

--RubyGems and its package "mail","tlsmail"

-* I've checked this script only on Arch Linux ARM.

 ## HOW TO USE
 Please Write these infomation into reportstatus.rb.